wp-plugins/wp-events/readme.txt

 == Frequently Asked Questions ==

-**Q: Is it safe to use the automatic upgrade?**
+**Q:** Is it safe to use the automatic upgrade?

 **A:** By default no!
 Not for any plugin.
 In specifics, Events sometimes receives a new version of the database and thus cannot automatically upgrade, some things are to be done manually for your own safety!

 **Visit here for the FAQ and support:**
 [Here!](http://forum.at.meandmymac.net/)

 == Screenshots ==

-1. The screen where you add events
+1. The screen where you add events (version 1.5.2)
-2. Several events listed on a page
+2. A glance of the very extended options panel (version 1.5.2)
+3. Event management (version 1.5.2)
+4. Categories (version 1.5.2)